DhanushMahadevan/private-eks-terraform/README.md

 ```
 kubectl get nodes
 ```
+## Result:
-## Now you can see the Running Worker Node in EKS Cluster.
+Now you can see the Running Worker Node in EKS Cluster.

-## IF any issue with this process.
-Contribute to this repository or  feel free to ask me via  dhanushmahadevanabalaji@gmail.com
+# Support and Contribution
+For any issues or concerns, please open an issue.
+Contributions and improvements are welcome; feel free to create a pull request.

 # Happy coding and Deploying!.........